rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 We believe that reduced cost will be achieved if
-We believe that decreased cycle time will be achieved if We believe that improved CI platform maturity and inovation i
+We believe that decreased cycle time will be achieved if We believe that increased CI platform maturity and inovation will be achieved if the CI platform team (Tiger) attains

 # Leasons to Learn